Manion-sebastian/waggroup/README.md

 As a group we all enjoy playing puzzle games from time to time, especially on our phones. this lead us to want to create P4, a collection of our favorite things.

 we used Figma primarily for our scheduling and workflow tracker.
 The provided tools worked much better than our previous interactions with miro, and it lead to easy collaboration, and implementation.
-We wanted to test ourselves with this project which is why we decided to go with Typescript, and Next.js as new technologies ( update on how this worked out )
+We wanted to test ourselves with this project which is why we decided to go with Typescript, and Next.js as new technologies as well as ant design.

 Our Git Managers were Ian, and Sebastian.
-Github issues were not really a problem as we kept eachother updated on changes and with figma seeing who was working where was quite easy. ( please let this be true. )
+Github issues were not really a problem as we kept eachother updated on changes and with figma seeing who was working where was quite easy.

-For vocal and visual collaboration we used Discord primarily, our main focus during this project was to help eachother learn and grow, as well as making sure we meet our deadlines and push out an exceptional project.
+For vocal and visual collaboration we used Discord primarily, our main focus during this project was to help eachother learn and grow.

-( update this with what actually went on after the project is complete. )

 ## Unsolved Problems

-Hopefully none
+We overextended with what we wanted to learn and do, and we weren't able to deliver on everything we had hoped. we learned a lot of new stuff but some design flaws made it so that we couldnt get it to the best it could be.

 ## MVP, Stretch Goals, Takeaways